 • Travel Insurance

 • Photography Equipment

 Below is a sample itinerary for our time in Patagonia.
 Please keep in mind that weather can alter the schedule.

 Day 1: Orientation at the Posada Los Alamos Hotel El Calafate Argentina.

 Day 2: We’ll spend most of the day exploring the Perito Moreno Glacier in the southern portion of Los Glaciers National Park.

-Day 7-10: We’ll shoot an easy sunrise location on our last day in El Chelten.
+Day 7-10: We’ll shoot an easy sunrise location on our last day in El Chalten.
 From there, we’ll cross over to Chile where we will spend the rest of our time photographing the majestic Torres Del Paine National Park.
 There we’ll be staying at the historic Hosteria Pehoe lodge with fantastic views right from the property!
-In Torres Del Paine we photograph, blue glacial lakes guanacos, and some of the world most famous mountain peaks.
+In Torres Del Paine we will photograph, blue glacial lakes, guanacos, and some of the world most famous mountain peaks.

 Day 11: We’ll shoot one last sunrise near our lodge before heading to the Cabo De Hornos Hotel in Punta Arenas where we will spend one night to wind down from our adventure.

 Single Room Supplement + $1,305